 - TIME LIMITATIONS FOR NOTIFICATION OF CLAIMS

 5.1 Should any damage be identified to the Product on opening the package, the Customer must advise the Company within 48 hours of the exact damage.
-It is imperative that the Customer does not dispose of any of the packaging, as this will be required to effect a claim against the carrier.
+It is imperative that the Customer does not dispose of any of the packaging, as this will be required to affect a claim against the carrier.
 The claim will be handled by the Company.
 We cannot accept any claims for damage if the above timescales are not followed.

 5.2 Shortages: it is the Customer’s responsibility to sign for the correct number of packages that are delivered.
 The Customer is required to check that the number of packages delivered equals the number of packages on the delivery driver’s manifest/consignment note and it is the Customers responsibility to thereafter notify us within 48 hours of delivery.
 Should the Customer be missing an item but has signed for the correct number of packages, the Customer must notify us within 48 hours of delivery.
 The Customer will be requested to provide us with a copy of the invoice.
 The matter will be investigated, and the Customer will be informed of the decision.

 5.3 Incorrect Products or additional items not ordered: it is the Customer’s responsibility to notify us of any incorrect Products or additional items not ordered by the Customer supplied within 48 hours of delivery.
 If the items are not as ordered, the Customer must not open the Manufacturers packaging or use the item.
-The Customer will also be required to provide further information on what was received i.e. we may require the manufacturer part codes and a full description of what has been received.
+The Customer will also be required to provide further information on what was received i.e. we may require the manufactures part codes and a full description of what has been received.
 Should there be any extenuating circumstances that have prevented the Customer from remaining within the specified timeframe; resolution will be by mutual decision.

 - PRODUCT GUARANTEES